-Detailed case record reviews are undertaken using the Royal College of Physician's Structured Judgement Review (SJR) methodology for any death meeting one of the defined categories below:
+Detailed case record reviews are undertaken using the Royal College of Physician's Structured Judgement Review (SJR) methodology

-- All deaths where bereaved families and carers or staff have raised a significant concern about the quality-of-care provision

-- All patients with a learning disability
+- All deaths where bereaved families and carers or staff have raised a significant concern about the guality-of-care provision - .
+All maternal deaths - All children and young people up to 19 years of age - All deaths where an alarm has been raised with the provider through SHMI, CQC, audit work • - ٠ All elective surgical patients - All non-elective surgical patients - All unexpected deaths - Deaths where learning will inform improvement work • - Where there have been external concerns about previous care at the Trust.

-- All patients with a mental health illness

-- All maternal deaths

-- All children and young people up to 19 years of age

-- All deaths where an alarm has been raised with the provider through SHMI, CQC, audit work

-- All elective surgical patients

-- All non-elective surgical patients

-- All unexpected deaths

-- Deaths where learning will inform improvement work

-- Where there have been external concerns about previous care at the Trust.